A Love Supreme (fanzine): Fanzine

 A Love Supreme is an independent fanzine created for the supporters of English football club Sunderland AFC, written by the fans, for fans.
 The first issue was launched on March 21, 1989, when Sunderland played Chelsea at Roker Park.
 Since then, ALS have published almost 300 issues of the fanzine, selling over two million copies.

-A Love Supreme has been named UK Fanzine of the Year on nine separate occasions by Total Football Magazine, Shoot Magazine, the Football Supporters Association and Football Pools, as well as Best Premier League Publication (Online).
-ALS has also been named North East Publication of the Year at the North East Press Awards on two occasions and employs several full-time staff.
-Prominent contributors include Sobs, Aidan Crowe, Ian Mole, Giles Mooney, Michael Conroy, Daniel McCallum, Sean Mackie, Lewys Carr and Alex Miller.
-The magazine is edited by Martyn McFadden and Sobs.
+A Love Supreme has been named UK Fanzine of the Year on nine separate occasions by Total Football Magazine, Shoot Magazine the Football Supporters Association and won two awards from The New Football Pools.
+The 'Best Overall Fanzine' and Best Premier League Publication (Online).
+ALS has also been named North East Publication of the Year at the North East Press Awards on two occasions.

 Headquarters and Shop

-A Love Supreme has its base opposite the Stadium of Light, where its staff design the magazine, update their website, social media and sell their own range of fan related merchandise.
+A Love Supreme has its base and a fan shop opposite the Stadium of Light, which is open Monday to Friday 9-5 and matchdays, where its staff design the magazine, update their website, social media and sell their own range of fan related merchandise.

 A Love Supreme also provide fan coach travel to every SAFC away game and have done so since 1998.
-In that time they have transported fans to the biggest stadiums and games in the country, including four trips to Wembley Stadium for various cup finals.At ALS HQ the fanzine shares the building with Merch Bitch and the Roker End Café.
-Merch Bitch supply A Love Supreme with all their fan related merchandise, which is sold exclusively in store, online and on stalls outside the SOL on matchdays.
-The Fan Shop and Café are open Monday to Friday 9-5 and on all matchdays.

-The ALS HQ has been a place for camera crews too, whether that's conducting interviews inside the building, or even a short clip of the shutters opening.
-Several interviews in the Sunderland Netflix series Sunderland 'Til I die take place in the interior of the ALS HQ.
+BBC, ITV, SKY and Sport Channels from around the globe often shoot footage in ALS.
+Several interviews in the Sunderland Netflix series Sunderland 'Til I die also took place in the interior of the ALS HQ.

-Liverpool FC media channel Redmen TV have used the building too when filming a Jordan Henderson documentary.
-At ALS they interviewed former Sunderland player Kevin Ball and ALS editor Sobs.